top of page

 Home >> Doing Business in Taiwan >> Documents needed for import goods?

-Import and Sales Tax
+Import and Sales Tax in Taiwan

 Q: What documents should be obtained to claim the imported VAT and book the cost when importing goods?

-Importing goods into Taiwan requires proper documentation to ensure compliance with regulations and to claim the imported VAT and book the cost,
+Importing goods into Taiwan requires proper documentation to ensure compliance with regulations and to claim the imported VAT and book the cost, there are specific documents that must be obtained when purchasing or importing goods from abroad.

 When a Taiwan company purchases or imports goods from abroad, it shall obtain 1. the invoices of foreign companies, 2. the import declaration issued by Taiwan Customs Administration, and 3. proof and payment.
 Without these documents, the tax authority will not recognize the cost of imported goods.